01-edu/Branch-Blockchain/Quest2 Crypto/signer/README.md

 ## Signer

+Elliptic curve cryptography is used in most blockchain projects to sign transactions.
+Using Node.js base library we will practise simple signatures.

 ### Instructions

 - Create a function `init()` that generates a cryptographic key pair on any elliptic curve and returns the public key in any format.